vidAio-subnet/vidaio-subnet/docs/incentive_mechanism.md

    - Compares every frame of the original and processed videos.
    - Uses the harmonic mean of frame scores to penalize poor-quality frames.
 2. **LPIPS Assessment**:
-   - Randomly samples three frames from the original and processed videos.
+   - Randomly samples two frames from the original and processed videos.
    - Computes perceptual similarity using a deep learning-based model.
 3. **Quality Score Calculation**:
    - Combines VMAF and LPIPS scores to produce a single quality score.